seedubjay/seedubjay.github.io/wikipedia-clicks.md

 {% include svg.html id="svg3" width="320" height="320" class="no-outline svg-chart" %}
 </figure>

 Curiously, the shortest path between pages very often involves a country.
-(You'll probably notice this if you try enough pages in the search panel above!)
+(You'll probably notice this if you try enough pages in the search panel above.)
 In fact, the page for the United States is so common that some variations of the Wikipedia Game ban the page entirely.

 So, if a friend ever challenges you to the Wikipedia Game, you'll have the upper hand!
 All you need to do is: